Markus-included/wolwizard/README.md

 # WOLWizard: The Wake-on-LAN wizard
-A tool to send WOL packets using user-friendly TUI interface
+A tool to send WOL packets using a user-friendly TUI interface

 ## Dependencies
 - A POSIX-compatible shell